coding-to-music/nypd-complaints-react-mapbox/README.md

 export 'Responsive' (imported as 'Responsive') was not found in 'semantic-ui-react' (possible exports: Accordion, AccordionAccordion, AccordionContent, AccordionPanel, AccordionTitle, Advertisement, Breadcrumb,
 ```

+## Need to create file

+Downloaded File is named: allegations_202007271729.csv

+Needs to be called allegations.json and be stored in ./src/data

 # NYPD Complaints

 A frontend-only React app, providing visualization of civilian complaints against New York City police officers as provided by ProPublica.